runtimeverification/michelson-semantics/loop-invariants.md

   hold _after_ CC evaluation.

   However, if the CC is side-effect free, then the program state before and after CC evaluation is identical.
   This allows for additional flexibility when picking checkpoint locations.
   In particular, the distinction between (a) and (b) evaporates.

 3. In this notation, we generally assume that the loop continuation guard is side-effect free.
   If it is not, the meaning of `¬CC` as a predicate should be understood only in terms of its boolean result without any side-effects.

 ### Stack Notation

 Since we are dealing with a stack-based language, we need a way to specify stack shapes in our Hoare rules.
 Thus, we have developed a typed stack notation.
-The expression below:
+For example, the expression below:

 ```
 (T₁ E₁) ...
 (Tₖ Eₖ)